We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Other accidents include water sport mishaps, like when one uses water skis, wakeboards, or tubes.
 Additional accidents that can occur include fires and explosions, sinking or flooding, capsizing, falling overboard, being struck by the propeller, and colliding with a fixed object.

 Non-fatal boating accidents are reported when there’s an injury beyond first aid, at least $2,000 in property damage, or there’s a total loss of the boat.

-If you’re looking at a long recovery because of boating accident injuries, you need to have reliable boating accident lawyers on your side who will fight for you.
-Our lawyers understand how serious your injuries can be and how your life could be permanently affected because of them.
+If you’re looking at a long recovery because of boating accident injuries, you need to have a reliable boating accident lawyer on your side who will fight for you.
+Madia understands how serious your injuries can be and how your life could be permanently affected because of them.
 We’ll look at all the evidence available that shows who was negligent, how they caused the accident, and how their actions harmed you.
 Then, we’ll show that your injuries have caused significant losses that will affect your future.

 While it can be overwhelming to think of the path to recovery ahead of you, but you don’t have to do it alone.
 We’ll be at your side fighting for your economic and noneconomic losses.
 This includes your medical expenses, lost wages, diminished earning capacity, loss of enjoyment of life, and distress.

 We’ll seek the financial security you need so you can cover the costs without worrying about how you’ll make the payments.
 With this foundation, you can work on healing.